krishenriksen/ThemeTwister/README.md

 This command creates a `build` directory.
 For all following commands, change to the build directory before running them.

-To build themeswitcher, use `ninja`:
+To build themetwister, use `ninja`:

     ninja